 There will be two poster sessions during the school.
 On Monday 19/09 and Thursday 22/09, posters will be set up before the start of the day's lectures.
 We have already contacted you if you have been accepted to present your poster.

 The poster stands accept a maximum size of 150 cm by 100 cm.

 Lectures will be held at the Faculty of Mathematics and Physics of Charles University in Troja, Prague 8.

 We will not be offering a hybrid component or remote presence during the school.

 The closest bus stops are Pelc Tyrolka (bus line 112) and Kuchyňka (bus line 201).
 The closest station is Nádraží Holešovice, reached by the Metro Line C (red line) and several tram lines, from which one can take the bus 201 or walk about 1.5km across the Troja Bridge (Trojský Most) or the Bridge of the Barricade Fighters (Most Barikádníků).
 Google Maps has the Prague public transportation timetables and can be reliably used to gauge travel time when choosing accommodation.

-Participants are expected to sort out their accommodation; we recommend to book your stay well in advance as September is still high season in Prague.
+Participants are expected to arrange their accommodation; we recommend to book your stay well in advance as September is still high season in Prague.

 Tourist information about Prague and the Czech Republic can be found on many comprehensive resources online, such as Wikivoyage (Czech Republic and Prague) and the official Prague tourist website.
 More about events and culture in Prague can be found on expats.cz and GoOut.

-These two events will be free to participants.
-Significant others are welcome at own cost (850 CZK for the reception and 1000 CZK for the dinner).
+This event will be free to participants.
+Significant others are welcome at own cost (1000 CZK, payable during the school).